June 9 Deng speech

-On June 9, 1989, China's Military Chairman Deng Xiaoping delivered what was officially termed his "Speech Made While Receiving Cadres of the Martial Law Units in the Capitol at and Above the Army Level".
+On June 9, 1989, Deng Xiaoping, chairman of the Central Military Commission of the Chinese Communist Party, delivered what was officially termed his "Speech Made While Receiving Cadres of the Martial Law Units in the Capitol at and Above the Army Level".
 It was his only public speech on the 1989 Tiananmen Square protests and massacre, following the army's intervention and use of force on the student-led protests on June 4.

 Portions of the speech aired on the CCTV program Xinwen Lianbo on that same evening.
 The speech was delivered to a group of People's Liberation Army generals in Beijing.
-It set the defiant tone for the Chinese leadership that the army's use of force was fully justified, demonstrated that Deng was still firmly in charge of China, quelled rumours of impending civil war, and signaled that China's economic reforms would continue as planned.
+It set the defiant tone for the Chinese leadership that the army's use of force was fully justified, demonstrated that Deng was still firmly in charge of China, quelled rumors of impending civil war, and signaled that reform and opening up would continue as planned.